 - " Natural yoghurt is plain yoghurt that contains only milk and its naturally occurring sugars.
-No sugar or other ingredients are added during the manufacturing process. - " 'Lower sugar' yoghurts are those that contain no more than 11g/100g of total sugars and no more than 120kcal per portion (in line with public health targets for 2020). - " To meet this definition of natural or lower sugar yoghurt, no artificial sweeteners may be used.
+No sugar or other ingredients are added during the manufacturing process. - " 'Lower sugar' yoghurts are those that contain no more than 11g/100g of total sugars and no more than 120kcal per portion (in line with Public Health England's target for 2020). - " To meet this definition of natural or lower sugar yoghurt, no artificial sweeteners may be